i-am-harveyt/BasicDSinCpp/README.md

 Whereas the left pointer points to the inorder predecessor, i.e. in inorder list, the previous one.

-The "head" and "tail" will points to null node, which means the "realy" null pointer.
+The "head" and "tail" will points to null node, which means the "really" null pointer.

 In this way, we only waste two pointer as nullptr instead of n+1.

+However, I found I didn't implement well, I'll rewrite this in couple days, I hope so.

 <a name="avl-tree"></a>
 ### AVL Tree